Czaki/PartSeg_bioimageio/tutorials/train_model.md

     name: python3
 ---

-# How to improve data labeling using deep learn on PartSeg output
+# How to improve data labeling using deep learning on PartSeg output

 In this tutorial we discuss how to train a new deep learning model based on (semi)automatic segmentation methods' output.